 When you compare emergency loans, consider the following:

-• Loan amounts: You can find loan amounts ranging from as low as $600 up to $100,000.
-Lenders for payday loans typically offer $500 or less but come with high APRs.
+- Loan amounts: You can find loan amounts ranging from as low as $600 up to $50,000 or more, depending on your credit, income, and the lender.
+Lenders for short-term loans, like payday loans, typically offer $500 or less but usually come with extremely high fees.

-• Terms: Depending on the type of emergency loan, terms can range from one to seven years.
+- Terms: Depending on the type of emergency loan, terms can range from 1 to 7 years.
 The shorter the term, the higher your monthly payment will likely be.

 How do emergency loans work?